DEEP – Microplastic Challenge 29.11.-1.12.

 Plastic waste, including microplastics in oceans is one of the biggest environmental challenges we are currently facing.
 Microplastics are formed by wear of products, e.g. car tyres and textiles, and by fragmentation from larger plastic objects in the environment.
 They are also intentionally used in consumer products and industrial chemicals.
 New solutions, sustainable services and business concepts are needed to protect our environment and to keep our water clean.

-To prevent microplastics from ending up in the Baltic sea, FanpLESStic-sea project together with Helsinki Think Company and Natural Resources Institute Finland (Luke) are introducing DEEP – Microplastic Challenge 29.11–1.12 2019 at Terkko Health Hub in Helsinki.
-DEEP is a hackathon that is focused on developing innovative solutions to prevent marine littering.
+To prevent microplastics from ending up in the Baltic sea, FanpLESStic-sea project together with Helsinki Think Company and Natural Resources Institute Finland (Luke) introduced DEEP – Microplastic Challenge 29.11–1.12 2019 at Terkko Health Hub in Helsinki.
+DEEP was a hackathon that focused on developing innovative solutions to prevent marine littering.
 DEEP brought together academics from various fields as well as actors from the private and public sector to co-create sustainable solutions to reduce the amount of microplastics that end up in the Baltic Sea.

 WHAT IS IN IT FOR THE PARTICIPANTS?

-In the tailor-made facilitated workshops the teams will have the opportunity to develop their solutions with the help of various content matter experts as well as service design professionals and business development experts.
-To enable intensive creating, the teams will be provided with round-the-clock access to our working facilities.
+In the tailor-made facilitated workshops the teams had the opportunity to develop their solutions with the help of various content matter experts as well as service design professionals.
+To enable intensive creating, the teams were provided with round-the-clock access to working facilities.

-The winners of the challenge will be granted with 1000 euros and the opportunity to further refine their idea technoeconomically with Luke’s researchers.
-All of the teams will gain new contacts and tools to make a real impact!
+The winners of the challenge were granted 1000 euros and the opportunity to further refine their idea techoeconomically with Luke’s researchers.
+All of the teams gained new contacts and tools to make a real impact!

 DEEP – Microplastic Challenge brought together people from various backgrounds.
 The expertise of the participants varied from microbiology and engineering to design and marketing.
 Multidisciplinarity was also visible in the diversity of the solutions.